miguelitosd/graphite-api-singularity/README.md

 * carbon-cache
 * graphite-web

-etc, but there's no updated build for graphite-api.
+etc, there's no updated build for graphite-api.
 Even the pip installed version would run for me, but threw errors and trying to us it as a data source for grafana threw errors.
 I have some historical data I didn't want to lose however, so I really wanted to get graphite working.